 III-V Lab at the system core

-Created in 2004 by Nokia and Thales and extended to CEA in 2010, under the legal form of an Economic Interest Grouping, III-V Lab performs R&D on opto-electronic and micro-electronic components based on III-V semiconductor alloys, and realizes their integration with Silicon circuits and micro-systems, to cover different markets addressed by these 3 Parent Companies.
+Jointly operated by, Nokia, Thales and CEA, III-V Lab performs R&D on opto-electronic and micro-electronic components based on III-V semiconductor alloys.
+It realizes their integration with silicon circuits and micro-systems to cover markets addressed by the three parent companies.

-III-V Lab leading experts are capable of mastering the entire chain of design and implementation, starting with a very fine understanding of physics at the level of the atom itself.
-At the system core, they create a custom semiconductor material that does not exist in nature to meet the desired specifications.
+The lab’s leading experts master the entire chain of design and implementation, starting with a deep understanding of physics at the atomic level.
+Working at the system core, they meet desired specifications by creating custom semiconductor materials that do not exist in nature.

-The approach takes advantage of the commonalities between the technologies developed for different markets such as telecom, space, defence and security (for example, High bit rate Optical Fibre and Wireless Telecommunications, Microwave and Photonic systems for Defence, Security and Space)
+This approach takes advantage of the commonalities among technologies developed for different markets, including telecom, space, defence and security.
+Examples include high-bit-rate optical fiber and wireless telecommunications, microwave and photonic systems for defence, security and aerospace.

-Located at the heart of the Paris-Saclay Scientific campus, III-V Lab covers investigation from basic research to technology transfer for industrialization.
-It has also the capacity to produce and sell components (epitaxial wafers, processed wafers, modules) in small prototyping quantities.
-This approach fosters the emergence of high added-value component technology, then transferred to industrial entities of the parent companies or their partners.
+Established in 2004 and located at the heart of the Paris-Saclay scientific campus, III-V Lab covers investigation from basic research to technology transfer for industrialization.
+It also has the capacity to produce and sell components (epitaxial wafers, processed wafers, modules) in small prototyping quantities.
+This approach fosters the emergence of high-added-value component technology that can then be transferred to the industrial entities of the parent companies or their partners.

-We use elements of columns III and V of the Mendeleïev table to make a III-V element.
-As III-V element can transport optical signals or fast electronic signals, we may hybrid these III-V elements on Silicon substrate which is the traditional material for microelectronics (Si is an element of column IV).
+The lab use elements of columns III and V of the Mendeleïev table to make a III-V element.
+An III-V element can transport optical signals or fast electronic signals.
+It can hybrid these III-V elements on silicon substrate, which is the traditional material for microelectronics.
+Silicon is an element of column IV.

 Some device realizations